Get in touch! We are available 24/7.

 Visitor to Call Ratio (VCR)

-That is one of the reasons why the VCR metric is so important.
+That is one of the reasons why the VCR metric is so important to evaluate with a call tracking solution.
 It helps to identify the channels that deliver more high-intent phone leads while allowing brands to distinguish them from channels that generate only visitor volume.